 The Wisconsin Family Health Survey is a statewide random-sample telephone survey of all household residents, including children.
 This survey includes topics such as health insurance coverage, health status, health problems, and use of health care services.
 Recent reports have focused on health insurance coverage topics.

-Wisconsin Health Insurance Coverage, 2012 (annual report) (July 2014)
+Wisconsin Health Insurance Coverage, 2016 (annual report) (June 2018)

-- 2012 Family Health Survey: Technical Notes (PDF, 101 KB)
+- 2016 Family Health Survey: Technical Notes (PDF)

-- Characteristics of Wisconsin's Household Population, 2012 (table)
+- Characteristics of Wisconsin's Household Population, 2016 (table)

-- Health Insurance Coverage (Point-in-Time), Wisconsin, 2012 (table)
+- Health Insurance Coverage (Point-in-Time), Wisconsin, 2016 (table)

-- Health Insurance Coverage over Past Year, Wisconsin, 2012 (table)
+- Health Insurance Coverage over Past Year, Wisconsin, 2016 (table)

-Wisconsin Health Facts: Poverty and Health, 2010 (August 2012) (PDF, 183 KB)
+Wisconsin Health Facts: Poverty and Health, 2010 (August 2012) (PDF)

 Wisconsin Family Health Survey